WZhaoKe/aegpwb/doc/SolverUserManual.md

 ### `'MismatchedAE'` & `'MismatchedFileAE'`

-Mismatch antennas can be moddled by providing the absorption/antenna efficiency asa parameters or from a two column ASCII data with the first column giving the frequency in hertz and the second column the AE.
+Mismatch antennas can be modelled by providing the absorption/antenna efficiency as parameters or from a two column ASCII data with the first column giving the frequency in hertz and the second column the AE.

 ### `'Monopole'` & `'Dipole'`